In the current article, we will review how to use PowerShell commands for managing the…

 }

-Disable Clutter for a specific mailbox
+Disable clutter for a single mailbox

 PowerShell command syntax: